 Historically, the name was first mentioned in a charter by archbishop of Esztergom Felician , which was dated 1134.

 The name Zagreb first appeared in the year 1094, when the city existed as two distinct city centers: the smaller, easterly Kaptol , inhabited mainly by clergy and merchants Zagreb Cathedral , and the larger, western Gradec.

 If you are wandering around the city center at noon, you might be surprised by a cannon blast.
-After all, what do you expect?

-Every day at noon, the Lotrščak Tower, located in the old part of the city, is opened with a cannon shot.
+When you hear it, don’t be frightened because every day at noon, the Lotrščak Tower, located in the old part of the city, is opened with a cannon shot.

 Legend has it that a shot from the cannon prevented the Turks from invading the city a long time ago.